ASH: Archaic Sealed Heat: Gameplay

-In battle, the gameplay switches to a turn-based combat system with characters represented using CGI models.
+In battle, the gameplay switches to a turn-based combat system. with characters represented using CGI models.
 The player team fights the enemy team until one side is defeated or the player party flees battle.
-If an enemy initiates combat, each member of an enemy unit performs one action and the battle ends once these are completed.
+If an enemy initiates combat, each member of an enemy unit performs one action, with the battle ending once these are completed.
 During player-initiated battles, actions are selected for each character from a menu, including a standard attack; a magic spell or attack if possible; using an item; defending from attacks; a standby in which a unit does not act during a turn; special skills dubbed Arts; cinematic attacks dubbed EX Arts; and fleeing battle.
 Within the party, a character can be positioned close or at a distance from the enemy, which impacts how they attack and what skills and abilities can be used.
 Upon raising their experience level, a character's health and magic meters are restored.
 If a party member is not revived during battle, they are inaccessible in the next battle, while a party leader's defeat removes the entire party from battle.
 Even if other parties are active, the game ends and must be restarted from an earlier save point if Aisya is defeated.

 Alongside unique characters with special skills and abilities are generic units assigned a character class.
-The classes are the Long Sword, a basic melee fighter; Black Magic users who can perform powerful damaging elemental spells; White Magic users who can use healing spells and raise defence; the Butler, specializing in close-range melee combat and higher defence abilities than the Long Sword; the Ittemer, which can send items at a distance; the Steeler, a thief-like character with high agility who can attract enemy units away from more vulnerable targets; and the Monster Magic users who specialize in support abilities and summoning creatures to fight in their place.
+The classes are the Long Sword, a basic melee fighter; Black Magic users, who can perform powerful damaging elemental spells; White Magic users, who can use healing spells and raise defence; the Butler, which specializes in close-range melee combat and has higher defence than the Long Sword; the Ittemer, which can send items at a distance; the Steeler, a thief-like character with high agility who can attract enemy units away from more vulnerable targets; and Monster Magic users, who specialize in support abilities and summoning creatures to fight in their place.
 These generic units die permanently if they fall in battle.
 Between battles, the player outfits and customizes their party and individual units, in addition to buying replacement genetic units.
 At the end of each chapter, the player is graded on their performance, with higher grades granting better rewards of experience and items.
 Earlier chapters can be repeated to earn additional experience points and currency for buying equipment and items between chapters.